 NEHI counts nearly 100 premier health care organizations as its members, including patient groups, health plans, providers, employers, universities, hospitals, business organizations, and the pharmaceutical, biotechnology and medical device industries.

-The diverse roster includes the American Cancer Society, American College of Cardiology, Biotechnology Industry Organization (BIO), Caregivers Action Network, CVS, Kaiser Permanente, McKinsey & Co., National Association of Chain Drug Stores Foundation, National Consumers League, PhRMA, Project HOPE, UCLA Health and Anthem.
+The diverse roster includes 3M Health Information Systems, America’s Health Insurance Plans (AHIP), American Cancer Society, Biotechnology Industry Organization (BIO), Cedars-Sinai Health System, Goodyear Tire & Rubber Company, Johnson & Johnson, Kaiser Permanente, National Association of Chain Drug Stores Foundation, and PhRMA.

 NEHI was founded in 2002 as the New England Healthcare Institute.
 In 2011, we adopted our acronym NEHI as the official name and then, in 2014, we expanded the name to NEHI (Network for Excellence in Health Innovation) to reflect our national identity.